Skip to the content.

 end

-You only have to specify the type of elements of the partially ordered structure and a comparison function that returns Unknown if the elements are not comparable, Lower if the first element is lower than the second, Equal when they are equal and Greater if the first element is greater than the second one.
-You can find example implementations of such modules in directory examples/hasse/po_examples.ml.
+Specify the element type and a comparison function returning Unknown if elements are incomparable, Lower if the first is lower, Equal if equal, and Greater if the first is greater.
+Example implementations are in examples/hasse/po_examples.ml.

 module MyPOMap = Pomap_impl.Make(MyPO)